SevenAxis/n8n-postgres-dokploy/README.md

 # n8n with PostgreSQL
-Starts n8n with PostgreSQL as database.
+Starts n8n with PostgreSQL as database in dokploy